corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

 3. Repeat this process with all missing imports.

-Once you have added all imports, your code should look like this and you have finished writing the `AppleStamp` state:
+Once you have added all imports, your code should look like this:

 ```java
 package com.tutorial.states;